 In the Social Foundations program, you will examine issues that reach beyond the given roles and goals of educational specialists and practitioners and delve into the complex interrelationships between school and society as well as education and culture.
 Discover how schools are viewed as social organizations having policies that affect, and are affected by, collective intellectual perspectives.
 This broad view of education includes both schooling and non-schooling enterprises.
 Because Social Foundations offers you a perspective on education in its larger dimensions, this program can be described as the “humanities of education.”

-Here at the UVA Curry School of Education, our Social Foundations program features a range of academic disciplines.
+Here at the UVA Curry School of Education and Human Development, our Social Foundations program features a range of academic disciplines.
 Its multi-disciplinary approach provides insight into the goals and consequences (intended or unintended) of educational activities as a whole.
 An interdepartmental area of emphasis is offered in Educational Policy Studies.
 This area is a unique partnership between the Department of Leadership, Foundations & Policy; the Center for Higher Education; and Social Foundations of Education.

 “I hope to further my teaching career, learn more about Lao/Asian culture and how to incorporate it into a multicultural and culturally responsive classroom.”– Corey Haines, M.Ed. in Educational Psychology—Social Foundations Graduate, 2016